nklsrcc/php-npm/README.md

 This will:

-- Build the PHP, Node.js, Nginx, and database containers.
+- Build the PHP, Node.js, Nginx, and database containers and even run the npm run build command.
 - Start the containers in detached mode (-d), meaning they will run in the background.

 ### 5. Install dependencies (if not automated)